astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 Sometimes we talk about how long a passing object "looks", or we might discuss what an observer "sees".
 What we **mean** is what an observer in an inertial reference frame **measures** the length to be.
-What an observer would actually *see* (with their actual eyes) as an object zips by near the speed of light, would also depend on the light travel time to the observer from the object, how far the object moves in that time, and also the three-dimensionality of the object -- its depth
+What an observer would actually *see* (with their actual eyes), as an object zips by near the speed of light, would also depend on the light travel time to the observer from the object, how far the object moves in that time, and also the three-dimensionality of the object -- its depth